5okin/MercuryBot/README.md

 ### Get twitter Keys
 You can follow twitters documentation https://developer.x.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api to get started.

+### Get a Bluesky account
+All you need to do is create a normal Bluesky account https://bsky.app/

 ### MongoDB connection string
 The database used is MongoDB, you can use mongodb atlas which offers a shared $0/month plan, if you don't want to host your own database.
 Go to DEPLOYMENT / Database / Connect / Drivers.
 You should get a string like this: